Poisson boundaries over locally compact quantum groups: Introduction

+In this paper, we establish important classical results on Poisson boundaries and (bounded) harmonic functions in the general quantum group setting.
 The paper is organized as follows.
 We recall relevant definitions and introduce some notation in section 2.
 In section 3, we establish quantized versions of several classical results concerning Poisson boundaries.
-In particular, we prove that the Poisson boundary of a non-degenerate quantum `{\it probability measure}' on a locally compact quantum group is never a subalgebra, unless trivial, and that there is no non-trivial harmonic operator which is `{\it continuous}' and `{\it vanishing at infinity}'.
+In particular, we prove that the Poisson boundary of a non-degenerate `{\it quantum probability measure}' on a locally compact quantum group is never a subalgebra, unless trivial, and that there is no non-trivial harmonic operator which is `{\it continuous}' and `{\it vanishing at infinity}'.

 In the classical setting there is a characterization of amenability of a ($\sigma$-compact) locally compact group in terms of its Poisson boundaries.
 Kaimanovich--Vershik \cite{1} and Rosenblatt \cite{Ros} independently proved that if $G$ is a ($\sigma$-compact) locally compact amenable group, then there exists an absolutely continuous measure $\mu$ on $G$ (i.e., $\mu\in L_{1}(G)$) such that $\mu$-harmonic functions are trivial.
 This answered a conjecture of Furstenberg \cite{Furst}, who had shown the converse.
 In section 4 we prove the corresponding result in the quantum setting (Theorem \ref{KV}).